Confirmation of the effective maintenance of your Management System (MS) is just one of the benefits of having trained internal auditors

 For example, commitments to follow or issue a schedule, complete a record, file a form, assign certain personnel, create and maintain an environment, use specified equipment, report within a certain time frame, or check off certain tasks, and so on.

 During the on-site audit activities a variety of evidence sources can be used.
-Four evidence types in particular include:
+Four types of evidence are often used in particular.
+These include:

 - Documents and records (review procedure and examine records).